P.E. Sports Funding

 After School Clubs

-We have tried to widen our range of after school clubs this year with parents paying a minimal amount.
+We are still trying to extend our range of after school clubs this year with parents paying a minimal amount.
 A very small amount of the funding has been used to cover any shortfall in the cost of the club and the cost of the coach providing the club.

 Change for Life Club

-During the Spring Term, Nursery children will participate in a weekly movement session called Diddi Dance.
+During all of the Spring Term, both morning and afternoon Nursery children will participate in a weekly movement session called Diddi Dance.
 We use our Sports Funding to pay for this.
 Diddi dance classes are designed to help younger children enhance their co-ordination and rhythm.
 Diddi Dance uses ribbons and hoops to help the children get the most from the music as well as using some other fun props.
 Dance themes include salsa, hip hop, tap and disco so the children also learn about lots of music and dance styles as well as having fun.

 Bexley Primary Sports Council